Daniil Medvedev: 2022: Australian Open final, world No. 1

 Following his recovery from surgery, Medvedev returned to play at the Geneva Open, where he lost his opening match to Richard Gasquet in straight sets.
 At the French Open, Medvedev was eliminated in the fourth round by Marin Čilić.
-However, as Novak Djokovic failed to defend his title, Medvedev reclaimed the number 1 ranking.
+However, as Novak Djokovic failed to defend his title, Medvedev reclaimed the No. 1 ranking.

 Medvedev entered three tournaments in the grass court season, Rosmalen, Halle, and Mallorca.
 At his first event in Rosmalen, he reached the final without dropping a set before suffering a shock loss to world No. 205 Tim van Rijthoven.
 He then reached the final at Halle, once again without dropping a set, where he lost to Hubert Hurkacz.
 In Mallorca, Medvedev was defeated in the quarterfinals by Roberto Bautista Agut.

 Medvedev started his North American summer hardcourt season by winning the title at the Los Cabos Open defeating Cameron Norrie in the final.
 In his opening round match against Rinky Hijikata, he recorded his 250th career singles match win.
 At the Canadian Open, Medvedev, who was the defending champion, lost his opening match to Nick Kyrgios.
 At the Cincinnati Masters, Medvedev was defeated by Stefanos Tsitsipas in the semifinals.
-Medvedev was yet again defeated by Kyrgios at the US Open, resulting in Medvedev losing his number one ranking.
+Medvedev was yet again defeated by Kyrgios at the US Open, resulting in Medvedev losing the No. 1 ranking.

-Medvedev began the fall indoor-hardcourt season by competing at the Moselle Open, where he lost his opening match to Stan Wawrinka in three sets.
+Medvedev began the fall indoor hardcourt season by competing at the Moselle Open, where he lost his opening match to Stan Wawrinka in three sets.
 Medvedev next competed at the Astana Open where he reached the semifinals.
 In his semifinal match, against Novak Djokovic, Medvedev was forced to retire with the match level at one-set-all with a leg injury.
 Medvedev returned to play at the Vienna Open where he defeated Denis Shapovalov in the final to win his second title of the year, and second ATP 500 title of his career.
-Medvedev finished the year on a 4 match losing skid, losing in the opening round in Paris Masters, and losing all three of his round robin matches in the ATP Finals in third-set tiebreakers.
-This resulted in him dropping to world no. 7 in the year-end rankings.
+Medvedev finished the year on a four-match losing streak, losing in the opening round of the Paris Masters, and losing all three of his round-robin matches in the ATP Finals in third-set tiebreakers.
+This resulted in him dropping to world No. 7 in the year-end rankings.